 If you see something, say something.
 If you feel your expectations are not being met, please let us know as soon as possible, and we will do our best to address the problem.
 Please keep in mind that any refunds or credits are subject to our withdrawal/cancellation policy.

 Ensuring that our classes are accessible to all students is a top priority.
 We provide ramp access to our building upon request.
 Grubstreet's elevator, classrooms, and restroom are wheelchair accessible.
-To arrange for ramp access or to request any special accommodations, or to voice an ADA-related concern, please contact GrubStreet's Accessibility Coordinator, Jonathan Escoffery, at email@example.com, or call 617-695-0075 between the hours of 10am and 6pm, Monday-Friday.
+To arrange for ramp access or to request any special accommodations, or to voice an ADA-related concern, please contact GrubStreet's Accessibility Coordinator, Lauren Rheaume, at [email protected], or call 617-695-0075 between the hours of 10am and 6pm, Monday-Friday.

 Is your final day of class approaching, and you're feeling unsure of what comes next in your writing life?
 This section of the site contains information on what you can expect after your class ends, and what GrubStreet events you have to look forward to!